-Here, we discuss the comparative suitability of implementing each classical machine learning and deep learning classifiers analyzed in our paper.
-SVM classifiers use an important concept for handling the non-linearity of features through a technique that allows solving highly non-linear problems called kernelization.
-In our experiment, we employed kernel SVM with RBF for classification equipped with different kernel tricks and regularization parameters.
+Here, we demonstrate the comparative suitability of implementing each classical machine learning and deep learning classifiers analyzed for the benchmark, emulated, and realistic datasets we used in our paper.

+SVM is often used as a baseline technique for both binary and multi-class classification tasks in the machine learning community.
+In addition to this, SVM classifiers use kernelization in order to handle non-linearly separable features.
+SVM techniques also work fine with unbalanced datasets like the benchmark data we used in our paper.
+In our experiment, we employed kernel SVM with RBF for classification equipped with different kernel functions and regularization parameters.
 RF classification models, as compared to SVM classifiers, have fewer problems handling non-linearity.
-However, RF models perform slightly better when it comes to high-dimensional regression and classification tasks.
-Moreover, state-of-the-art KNN models for classification are very effective and also handle non-linearity reasonably well.
-Bayesian methods, on the other hand, are incapable of handling non-linearity problems.
+Furthermore, RF models perform slightly better when it comes to high-dimensional regression and classification tasks.
+Another main reason why we used RF as an evaluation approach in our experiments is that it is relatively fast and it is possible to maintain a reasonably acceptable accuracy with inconsistent and unbalanced datasets.
+Moreover, state-of-the-art KNN models neighborhood-based classification are very simple, effective, and also handle both linearly and non-linearity separable features reasonably well.
+Bayesian methods, on the other hand, are incapable of handling well non-linearly separable features.
+NB operates with the strong hypothesis of statistical independence between the features of the model.
 However, the reason why we have employed NB in our evaluation as a baseline classifier is to compare the performance of modern and older machine learning methods.
-Advanced deep learning models have great potential for handling non-linear relationships but that complicates training by introducing a heavy computational burden.
+Advanced deep learning models have great potential for handling non-linearity in the dataset but at the cost of longer training time as can be seen in Table XVII and by introducing a heavy computational burden.